NitroBuilderGTR/NitroBuilderGTR/README.md

 - 👋 Hi, I’m @NitroBuilderGTR
 - 👀 I’m interested in ...
 Coding, Gaming, and Talking lol
 - 🌱 I’m currently learning ...
-How to get better at coding - My main Programming Languages are: C#, HTML, CSS, JavaScript, React.JS, and Node.JS
+How to get better at coding - My main Programming Languages are: C#, HTML, CSS, JavaScript, React.JS, Electron.JS, and Node.JS
 - 🔍 I’m looking to collaborate on ... nothing.
 - 📫 How to reach me ...
-Email me at nitro370z@outlook.com or message me on Discord (include the [NEO]- tag) @ [NEO]-NitroBuilderGTR#8759
+Email me at nitro370z@outlook.com or message me on Discord - N1troBuilderGTR

 YEY - I'm making a game called GTR_Server.
 You should try it out for free. https://gtr-server.com